LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 - Effectively use software development tools like Visual Studio.

-- Use Git to manager your source code.
+- Use Git to manage your source code and do code reviews.